 In Comedy the characters react and apologize.
-“Excuuuse me!”
+“Excuuuuse me!”
 In Tragedy the characters take action without shame.
 “I will deliver us to our common fate!”

 Comedy contains a succession of little “ah-ha” moments.
 Tragedy contains one long drawn-out “ah-ha.”

-Comedy pumps along with vertical movements, peering over horizontal fences, and jumping up out of boxes in horizontally striped jerseys.
-Tragedy glides along horizontally past majestic vertical columns in long draped gowns.
+Comedy pumps along with vertical movements, peering over horizontal fences, and jumping up out of boxes wearing horizontally striped jerseys.
+Tragedy glides horizontally, processing past majestic vertical columns in long draped gowns.

 Melodrama, or tragicomedy as it is sometimes called, is all about diagonals.

-In Comedy and Melodrama the audience is asking what will happen next, and in what way will it all end.
+In Comedy and Melodrama the audience is asking “What will happen next, and what will the ending be?”
 In Tragedy they already know what will happen; the story is familiar and the oracle has spoken.
-The questions become more sophisticated: how and why.
+The questions thus become more sophisticated: “How will we get there, and why?”